Jeremy-Doneghue/Student-Reports-Generator/README.md

 ## Development Environment
 This project uses an [.editorconfig](http://editorconfig.org/) file to ensure that tabs, line endings etc are kept the same across development environments.
 You can find a plugin for your text editor [here](http://editorconfig.org/#download).

+### Styles
+This project now uses the [SCSS](http://sass-lang.com/) preprocessor to create CSS.
+The current build system is [Gulp](http://gulpjs.com/).
+You can run `gulp` to compile the source files.
+There is also a `scss:watch` task that you can run which will compile your changes whenever a scss file is edited.